Program-Understanding/suns-dataset/control_flow_recovery/auburn_sok_benchmarks/indirect_calls/anonymous_functions/state.md

 ### Nested3 PE (I want to swap this to Array.c to see if I can make it one call to multiple possibilities)

 - Ghidra and angr fail (need to fix addressing)

+I want to swap the second PE to array with O2 to try and give an example of a more difficult construct in PE